Skip to main content

 Save the date for Teacher Union Day on Nov.
 3

 Save Sunday, Nov.
 3, for Teacher Union Day.
-This annual union awards ceremony offers an opportunity to celebrate our union's most recent accomplishments while remembering the brave educators who put everything on the line in the 1960 strike that forged the union.
-Registration will open and this year's award winners will be announced in September.
+Our annual awards ceremony offers an opportunity to celebrate our union's most recent accomplishments while remembering the brave educators who put everything on the line in the 1960 strike that forged our union.
+Registration will open and this year's award winners will be announced after school resumes in September.

 Recent Guidance and Agreements